 gar "because" - for.
 Introducing a causal clause explaining why Joseph need not fear to marry Mary.

 gennhqen (gennaw) aor. pas. part. "what is conceived [in her]" - [the baby in her] having been conceived.
 The participle is adjectival, attributive, limiting an assumed "child"; "for the child which is conceived in her."

-de "-" - indicating a further step in the narrative.
+de "-" - but/and.
+Transitional, indicating a further step in the narrative.

 texetai (tiktw) fut. "she will give birth" - she will bear [a son].

 kaleseiV (kalew) sing. fut. "you are to give to" - [and] you will call [the name of him jesus].
 An imperatival future.
 Singular = Joseph.
 "You should give him the name Jesus."